minimalist-components/mn-sidenav/README.md

 </mn-sidenav>
 ```

-And to another element show the sidenav, just add the attribute `open-sidenav` with the id of sidenav
+And to other element show this sidenav, just use the attribute `open-sidenav` with the sidenav id

 ```html
 <button open-sidenav="menu">Show menu</button>
 ```

-Finally to close sidenav, add to an element, the attribute `close-sidenav`, they will act when you click on it.
+Finally to close sidenav, use the attribute `close-sidenav`.

 ```html
 <button close-sidenav>Close menu</button>